 Items and technical data, not including the results of fundamental research, which are developed specifically for a military use will be treated as ITAR until designated as subject to the EAR by DDTC (i.e. in response to a Commodity Jurisdiction request).
 The results of unrestricted fundamental research, whether or not externally sponsored, will not be subjected to a technology assessment until one of the following occurs:

 - there is a need to physically export an item developed by UVA in the conduct of fundamental research; or

-- the UVA Patent Foundation (PF) determines there is commercialization potential and directs that the invention (item and associated technical data) or innovative technology be protected as proprietary or trade secret.
+- the UVA Licensing and Ventures Group (UVALVG), a.k.a. the UVA Patent Foundation, determines there is commercialization potential and directs that the invention (item and associated technical data) or innovative technology be protected as proprietary or trade secret.

-Although created solely to benefit the University of Virginia, the PF is a separate legal entity and as such is not subject to University export control policy or procedures, including this manual.
-However, OEC works with the PF to perform technology assessments and ensure that any items and technology disclosed to and accepted by the PF but retained by the University for the purpose of continuing use or development are appropriately marked and controlled.
-As a separate legal entity, the PF is responsible for performing its own restricted party screenings, making its own export licensing decisions, and obtaining any necessary export authorizations prior to exporting UVA developed items, technical data, or technology to foreign persons.
+Although created solely to benefit the University of Virginia, the UVALVG is a separate legal entity and as such is not subject to University export control policy or procedures, including this manual.
+However, OEC works with the UVALVG to perform technology assessments and ensure that any items and technology disclosed to and accepted by the UVALVG but retained by the University for the purpose of continuing use or development are appropriately marked and controlled.
+As a separate legal entity, the UVALVG is responsible for performing its own restricted party screenings, making its own export licensing decisions, and obtaining any necessary export authorizations prior to exporting UVA developed items, technical data, or technology to foreign persons.